jecombe/NFTGuessr/README.md

 Four options are available to you:

-- 💼 just hold your NFTs in your wallet.
+- 💼 just hold your GeoSpace in your wallet.
-- 🔄 Either you put the NFT GSP back into play with your ZAMA tax for one round.
+- 🔄 Either you put the GeoSpace back into play with your ZAMA tax for one round.
-- 🎁 Stake one or more NFTs GSP to have SpaceCoin daily reward (actually 1 SPC).
+- 🎁 Re-engage your GeoSpace in game with a winning tax.
+Also, unlock the right to create other NFTs for the game.
-- 🔓 Stake minimum 3 NFTs GSP to unlock the right to create NFTs (Cost: 1 SPC) for the game, including a ZAMA tax valid for one game round.
+- 🔓 Stake SpaceCoin to earn Zama when a player makes a guess request.

 ## Games explain description